-But are religious teachings relevant to our technologically fast-paced, chip-laden, biomedical modern life?
+But do religious teachings have revelance in our technologically fast-paced, chip-laden, biomedical modern life?

 Another young woman also felt that The Bible was deeply relevant and useful in all aspects of her life, even amid the aftermath of the American Civil War, the beginnings of the modern industrial age and the very early days of biomedicine.
 Mary Baker Eddy saw this Biblical relevance in the willingness to recognize God as an ever-present divine influence within – the still, small voice that speaks when we listen.
 In her writings about Christian Science, she poses the following question: